tanfwong/rfsoc_notes/_sources/ch3/metrics.md

    It is convenient for us to express both iteration latency and II in terms of cycles of the clock that drives a DSP kernel.

+* Consider a DSP kernel implementing an FIR filter of order $M$ as an example.
+If the input sampling rate is the same as the clock rate of the kernel and each multiply-add operation can be performed with one clock cycle, then a simple shift-register based implementation of the FIR filter kernel will have II $=1$ clock cycle and iteration latency $=M$ clock cycles.